-Destruction of U-M Devices
+Destruction of U-M Devices and Media

 Units are strongly discouraged from attempting to physically destroy a drive themselves.
 If you choose to destroy U-M devices yourself, you must fill out and attach a copy of the Certificate of Sanitization / Physical Destruction (PDF) to the device along with the U-M Declaration of Surplus form before taking the device to Property Disposition for disposal.

 For personal devices, you should seek out a nearby e-waste recycling drop off for proper disposal.

 Devices destroyed for disposal must be rendered completely inoperable to meet U-M requirements.